Fill in the gaps with the correct preposition

 and every single person who works here

-is making the product
+making the product

 as closed as they can to the original product that was made.